EB-CDPHE/Data-requests/24.Childrens Hosp RFI/README.md

 * Time Period 2:  10/1/20 - 3/31/21
 * Time Period 3:   4/1/21 - 8/31/21

+**On 03FEB2022 this request was updated by modifying time period 3 which was meant to extend to 9/30/21.**

 ## Code
 Here are the SAS programs used to respond to this data request: